 all - Also shows individual files in untracked directories.

 normal), to help you avoid forgetting to add newly created files.
 Because it takes extra work to find untracked files in the filesystem, this mode may take some time in a large working tree.
 Consider enabling untracked cache and split index if supported (see

-The default can be changed using the status.showUntrackedFiles configuration variable documented in git-config(1).
+The default can be changed using the status.showUntrackedFiles configuration variable documented in git-config.

 Ignore changes to submodules when looking for changes. <when> can be either "none", "untracked", "dirty" or "all", which is the default.
-Using "none" will consider the submodule modified when it either contains untracked or modified files or its HEAD differs from the commit recorded in the superproject and can be used to override any settings of the ignore option in git-config(1) or gitmodules(5).
+Using "none" will consider the submodule modified when it either contains untracked or modified files or its HEAD differs from the commit recorded in the superproject and can be used to override any settings of the ignore option in git-config or gitmodules.
 When "untracked" is used submodules are not considered dirty when they only contain untracked content (but they are still scanned for modified content).
 Using "dirty" ignores all changes to the work tree of submodules, only changes to the commits stored in the superproject are shown (this was the behavior before 1.7.0).
 Using "all" hides all changes to submodules (and suppresses the output of submodule summaries when the config option

 Show ignored files as well.